Coronavirus Updates and Cancellations

 NorthPointe Christian Schools is committed to full transparency with our parents and will be notifying all of our families district wide of any positive test results.
 In addition, NorthPointe Christian will be working in conjunction with the Kent County Health Department to identify and notify close contacts.
 Both those with positive test results and close contacts will be following protocol established by the Kent County Health Department.

-The most recent positive case was identified on November 24th, 2020
+The most recent case was reported on February 25, 2021

 NorthPointe Christian's Safe School Re-Opening Plan

 October 12th, 2020 update: Due to an order issued by the Michigan Department of Health and Human Services, students grade Kindergarten through 5th grade will be wearing masks throughout the day.
 Early childhood students will not be wearing masks in the classroom.

 Thank you for bearing with us through the ever-changing situation regarding COVID-19.
 As the advice and direction from experts and authorities changes daily, we have been monitoring the situation and responding in the best interest of you, our students and families.
 We understand the various challenges that these changes present to you, and do not enter into this new arrangement without prayerful consideration.
 As you are aware, Governor Whitmer has suspended all schools until April 5.
 Our Spring Break is scheduled for, and will remain, April 3-12.
 Therefore, at this time, we can confidently tell you that no in-person classes will be held until at least April 13.
 We have no plans to extend the school year, and are planning to resume live, in-person classes after Spring Break.